-Islands Brygge is an area directly on Copenhagen’s waterfront.
-Especially during hot summer days, it is a real hot-spot in the city.
-Take a swim in the harbor bath, have a picnic on the grass, play canoe basketball or rent a GoBoat to take a paddle through the canals.
+Islands Brygge is an area directly at Copenhagen’s waterfront.
+Especially during hot summer days, it is a hotspot in the city.
+Take a swim in the harbor bath, have a picnic on the gras, play canoe basketball or rent a GoBoat to take a drive through the canals.

-In the early 17th century, the Scandinavian King Christian IV built Rosenborg Castle.
-Take a tour through the castle and see the king’s interior decor and the wax figures of former royal inhabitants.
+In the early 17th century, the Scandinavian King Christian IV build the Rosenborg Castle.
+Take a tour through the castle and see the king’s interior or wax figures of former royal inhabitants.

-Tip: If you don’t want to visit the inside of the castle, we recommend just walking in the beautiful park around it.
-Also, it’s a lovely spot for a picnic.
+Tip: If you don’t want to visit the Castle from the inside, we recommend just walking through the beautiful park around it.
+Also, a nice spot for a picnic.

 Are you ready for some fun?
-Tivoli is an amusement park for young and old – directly at the central station.
-It is more than 175 years old and offers a range of rollercoasters, plenty of food options and special events as an entertainment program.
+Tivoli is an amusement park for young and old - directly at the central station.
+It is more than 175 years old and offers different rollercoasters, plenty of food options and special events as entertainment program.

 Should I visit Tivoli even though I am not a fan of rollercoasters, you ask?
 Absolutely!
 With different ticket options, it is also possible to visit the park and not go on rides.

-Fun fact: Walt Disney is supposed to have found the inspiration for his own Disney World during a visit to Tivoli Gardens.
+Fun Fact: Walt Disney is supposed to have found his inspiration for his own Disney World during a visit at Tivoli Gardens.

 A beach directly next to the city?
 Yes, you heard correctly!
-On Amager you will find a lovely sand beach right by the ocean.
-On good days, you can even see the Øresund Bridge that takes you right to Sweden!
+On Amager you can find a lovely sand beach right at the ocean.
+With clear sight you can even see the Øresund Bridge that takes you right to Sweden!

-Definitely worth a visit, particularly if you need a deep breath and a break from the city.
+Definitely worth a visit, if you need a deep breath and a break from the city.

-Tip: If you have some extra time, book a class at the Copenhagen Surf School!
+Tip: If you have some extra time, try to take a class at the Copenhagen Surf School!

 Marmorkirken (Marbel Church)

-The Marble Church is a true landmark in the city.
-The building with a copper green roof is open to the public every day.
-For the best view of this majestic building, we recommend walking towards the waterfront and turning around as soon as you pass the fountain.
+The Marbel Church is a true eyesight in the city.
+The building with a cupper green roof is open for public every day.
+For a majestic view we recommend walking towards the waterfront and turn around as soon as you passed the fountain.

-Fun fact: King Frederik V. started building the Marble Church in 1749, however, the church was only inaugurated in 1894.
+Fun Fact: King Frederik V. started building the Marbel Church in 1749, however, the church could only be inaugurated in 1894.

-The vegan Restaurant Urten is located in the small streets of Latinerkvartet.
+The vegan Restaurant Urten is located in the small streets of “Latinerkvartet”.
 In a cosy atmosphere you can enjoy 100% plant-based menus with either two or three courses.
-The lovely decorated courses go very well with the wine menu, which is individually created for the monthly changing menus.
+The lovely decorated courses go very well with the offered wine menu, which is individually created for the monthly changing menus.

-Tip: Downstairs you can find the associated Atlas Bar that offers vegan dishes for a lower budget.
+Tip: Downstairs you can find the associated Atlas Bar that offers vegan dishes in a lower budget.

-Reffen is the place to be if you are looking for some chill vibes by the water and a delicious variety of food.
-With food booths from different countries, it offers a lot of choices for all tastes.
-As you eat, drink and chat you can watch the sunset or sit by the fire.
+Reffen is the place to be if you are looking for some chill vibes at the water and a variety of food.
+With food booths from different countries, it offers a lot of choices, that makes sure everyone will have a tasty experience.
+While eating, drinking, and chatting you can watch the sunset or sit by the fire.

-Same but different – directly across Nyhavn there’s another food place that is similar to Reffen, yet is a different experience.
+Same but different - directly across Nyhavn you can find another food place.
+Similar to Reffen, yet a different experience.

-Fun fact: During the winter the area is transformed into an ice rink.
-Rent some ice-skates and enjoy the cold season!
+Fun Fact: During the winter they transform the area to an ice rink.
+Rent some ice-skating shoes and enjoy the cold season!

 Veve offers vegetarian cuisine based on the Michelin restaurant Kiin Kiin.
-In a stylish setting you can enjoy sophisticated gastronomy without meat.
-Our Online Growth Manager Mette simply loves the variety of food and the innovative kitchen.
+In a stylish setting you can enjoy sophisticated gastronomy without meat - just like Online Growth Manager Mette: She loves the variety of food and the innovative kitchen.
 The menu is seasonal and changes regularly.

-Next to the train and Metro Station Nørreport you will find two long halls including a variety of restaurants and cafes as well as places selling fresh meat and fish.
-On warm days, a farmers’ market provides colorful fresh fruits and veggies in between the halls.
+Next to the train and Metro Station Nørreport you can find two long halls including a variety of Restaurants and Cafes as well as places with fresh meat and fish.
+On warm days, a farmers market provides colorful fresh fruits and veggies in between the halls.

-Orgasmic and organic is the owners’ promise.
-At Seks you can find vegetarian meals, delicious coffee and refreshing drinks.
+Orgasmic and organic – as the owners promise.
+At Seks you can find vegetarian courses, delicious coffee and refreshing drinks.
 Get excited about daily changing surprises on the menu and enjoy authentic and homemade food.
 The restaurant, which opened in early 2021, is definitely worth a visit.

-If you are on a mission to find a fancy pita, Garbanzo is the way to go.
-Delicious falafel in handmade bread combined with different kinds of veggies, pomegranate and dressing?
-Count us in!
-If you are not a fan of pita, they also offer bowls.
+If you are on the mission to find a fancy Pita, Garbanzo is the way to go.
+All we will say is delicious falafel in handmade bread combined with different kinds of veggies, pomegranate and dressing.
+If you are not a fan of Pita, they also offer Bowls.

 Souls is the restaurant where you will find Community Manager Johanna while enjoying a delicious vegan brunch with a black coffee.
 Also, a great place to have some lunch in Copenhagen.

-Brunch or lunch, smoothie or coffee – 42 raw is the perfect place if you’re looking for conscious dishes with great ingredients.
+No matter if brunch or lunch, if smoothie or coffee – 42 raw is the right place for you if you are looking for conscious dishes with great ingredients.

-Poke bowls for all tastes.
-With the “Build your own poke bowl” concept you can mix your individual special bowl.
+Poke Bowls for everyone’s taste.
+With the concept of “Build your own poke bowl” you can mix your individual special bowl.

-Brand Manager Uta can’t get enough of the POPL Burger, the burger place by the world’s best restaurant, Noma.
-As well as classic burgers you can order vegetarian or even vegan burgers.
-The vegan patty is made of fermented quinoa and tastes amazing.
+Brand Manager Uta can’t get enough of the POPL Burger, a burger place from the world’s best restaurant Noma.
+Next to classic Burgers you can order vegetarian or even vegan Burgers.
+The vegan patty is made out of fermented Quinoa and tastes amazing.

-Grød translated means mash - and that’s what this place is all about.
-The options range from sweet porridge to risotto to lentil daal.
+Grød translated means mash - and that's what it's all about.
+The options go from sweet porridge to risotto to daal made out of lentils.

-Close to Nørreport in the city center you will find this small bakery, which specializes in vegan treats.
-The menu changes from time to time.
+Close to Nørreport in city center you can find this small little bakery with vegan treats.
+The menu changes occasionally.

-Especially recommended for sunny days in summer: Nice Cream has a great choice of vegan ice cream!
+Especially recommended for sunny days in summer: Nice Cream has options of vegan ice cream!